Ameobea/homepage/notes/content/posts/pixi-js-optimizations.md

 ## Results

-After all that optimization, I ran some more profiling to see how effect it had:
+After all that optimization, I ran some more profiling to see how much effect it had:

 ![Screenshot of chrome browser dev tools showing the results of a profiling run done on the MIDI editor.
 It shows that the GPU utilization is very low at around 5% or less and the CPU is mostly idle.](https://i.ameo.link/bst.png)